 A computer is an electronic device that accepts stores and processes data into information that the user can understand.
 Computer is a general name consisting of very many devices like desktops, notepads, calculators and many others.
 Generally computers are classified according to:

-According to size there are several computers involved this include:
+According to size there are several computers involved this includes:

 •Minicomputers- these are a bit smaller than the microcomputers.
 It is capable of supporting around 200 users simultaneously.
 They are mainly used for controlling and manufacturing activities, monitoring laboratory equipment’s and also used as the switch board control.
 Some examples include Micro VAX II and Texas Instrument TI-990.

 •Microcomputers- these computers are a bit smaller than the super computers and main frame computers.
 They include the desktop computers, palmtop computers and laptop computers.

 •Mobile computers- everyone else has the mobile computers.
 They include mobile phones, notebooks, midsized laptops and calculators.

 •Embedded Systems- this are computers that are electronic designed to do dedicated tasks.
 They are a combination of the software, outer hardware and a microprocessor chip.
 The microprocessor is what does the task.
 Some examples of the embedded systems are printers, digital cameras, ATM machines, thermostats and digital watches.

 According to age the computers are divided into:

 •1st generation of computers- they are computers between the years 1946-1957.
 They used the vacuum tubes.
 They used magnetic drums for storage.